 In 2013 TSAR extended our CPR programme to Public Access Defibrillators (PADs) with a mission to raise funds for and place public access defibrillators in every village and at key tourist sites in our area.
-This programme has received critical acclaim and we are proud to now have 111 PADS in place!
+This programme has received critical acclaim and we are proud to now have over 150 PADS in place!

 In October 2015 we organised the first Scottish Community Resuscitation Conference at the School of Medicine, University of St Andrews – a not for profit event designed to promote community CPR training and the use of public access defibrillators.
 Supported by the Scottish Ambulance Service and Scottish Government, it was a huge success.